t4t5/sweetalert/README.md

 <link rel="stylesheet" type="text/css" href="lib/sweet-alert.css">
 ```

+#SASS

+The css is built with the `--style compressed` and `--sourcemap=none` options:

+`sass --style compressed --sourcemap=none sweet-alert.scss sweet-alert.css`

 #Contribute

 To make use of automated Grunt tasks, make sure you have Node.js and Grunt installed.